mvj3/mongoid-sphinx/README.markdown

-# MongoidSphinx
+# Mongoid Sphinx

-## Fork info

-This is a fork of http://github.com/burke/mongosphinx with many changes to simplify and support Mongoid.
+This version is not change Mongodb ObjectId style, so you will like it.

 ## General info